Avergrove/avergroves-learning-notes/docs/music/saxophone.md

 Please squeeze out a nice, smooth, poop from a butt that shows your nutritional discipline instead of literal, crusty, musical doodoo poopoo full of holes.

 Thanks for coming to my TED talk.

+A good way to practice is using overtones.
+If you can play the second octave notes without using the octave key, it means you are pretty epic poggers and hit the tones correctly already.
+Now you just have to make the sound sound smooth and buttery.